bgplab/isis/docs/3-upcoming.md

 ## Configure IS-IS Features

-Passive IS-IS Interfaces
-: * Explain the need for passive interfaces
-  * Configure passive IS-IS interfaces
-  * If available, turn off the advertisement of inter-router prefixes

 Influence the Designated IS Election
 : * Explain the need for DIS priority
   * Configure DIS priority on a router